Mirandadaa/mica-gd300/lectures/w4-assignments.md

 # Week 4 assignments

 Before you start working on the Project 2, first, complete the Black Square White Square exercise by rendering at least 3 different variations.
+Rendering means to convert your AE animation to video files.
 Post all the videos you create on Google Drive.

 -----